Pet Sematary (1989 film): Development

-The film rights were sold to George A. Romero in 1984 for $10,000.
-King had previously declined several other offers for a film adaptation.
+The film rights to Pet Sematary were sold to George A. Romero in 1984 for $10,000.
+Stephen King had previously declined several other offers for a film adaptation.
 Romero eventually had to pull out of the production, as he was busy with Monkey Shines.
 Development executive Lindsay Doran loved the finished script and advocated for it to be made at Embassy Pictures and then at Paramount Pictures, after she became vice president of production there in 1985.
-She was told each time that there was no more demand for Stephen King films after the slew of adaptations from his novels released in the early 80's.
+She was told each time that there was no more demand for Stephen King films after the slew of adaptations from his novels released in the early '80s.

 It was only during the 1988 Writers Guild of America strike that Paramount reconsidered because the studio was facing a possible shortage of new productions for 1989 release.
 Stephen King's script for Pet Sematary was finished and ready to go, so Doran was given the greenlight to obtain the rights for Paramount and start production.
 King, who had final say on the choice of a director, met with the studio's first choice of Mary Lambert.
 She impressed him with her enthusiasm for his novels and her commitment to stay faithful to his source material, which secured her the job.

 The original cut of the film delivered to Paramount's executives was judged to be too long, so excess footage had to be removed.
 The original ending scene was more ambiguous: it showed only the undead Rachel entering the kitchen where Louis is playing solitaire, leaving his fate uncertain.
 Although Lambert called this the "more spooky, sad... tragic" ending, because the audience knows "it's not going to be what he wants.
 She's not coming back as his wife", the studio decided it was too tame and at their request it was re-shot to be more graphic.
 Rachel's appearance was made far more gruesome with special prosthetic effects, and she kills Louis at the end as suggested by his screams when the film cuts to black.

 Casting

 Initially, Paramount executives wanted a pair of twins to play the role of Gage, like those chosen to play Ellie, which was the more cost-effective option.
-However, Lambert was very impressed with three-year-old Miko Hughes, who she felt was a natural talent despite his young age, so she lobbied the studio to accept her choice.
+However, Lambert was very impressed with two-year-old Miko Hughes, who she felt was a natural talent despite his young age, so she lobbied the studio to accept her choice.
 She also faced resistance from executives over her choice to cast Fred Gwynne, whom the studio believed audiences would not take seriously because of his fame as Herman Munster.
 After first auditioning girls for the role of Zelda, Lambert changed course and ended up casting Andrew Hubatsek in the role, because she felt having a grown man playing the role of a teenage girl deformed by spinal meningitis made the character more frightening.